felixblaschke/simple_animations/README.md

 #### Using keys

-If Flutter swaps out a `PlayAnimationBuilder` with another different `PlayAnimationBuilder` in a rebuild, it may recycle the first one.
+If Flutter swaps out a `PlayAnimationBuilder` with a different `PlayAnimationBuilder` in a rebuild, it may recycle the first one.
-This may lead to a undesired behavior.
+This may lead to undesired behavior.
-In such a case use the `key` property.
+In such a case, use the `key` property.

-You may [watch this introduction](https://www.youtube.com/watch?v=kn0EOS-ZiIc) to `Key`.
+You can [watch this introduction](https://www.youtube.com/watch?v=kn0EOS-ZiIc) to `Key`.

 #### App example